nlaranio/nlaranio.github.io/projects/groupsup.md

  * Practice design that looks good and is functional.
  * Database design and implementation.

  All of these I knew a little about from before but putting them all together in self created deadlines and functionality was a large step.
+Personally I am very happy that I am far more comfortable with using GitHub as I know it is an invaluable tool used all over.
+As well I am proud, and feel accomplished for designing and creating a website that can be visited.